km00776/aug-grad-training/README.md

 * Development a HTML page which contains the following personal detail form using HTML5, CSS3 and ES6.

 1. All fields are mandatory.
+Done
-2. Title field has the following values
+2. Title field has the following values Done
     - Please select
     - Mr
     - Mrs